munozmfrancisco/PINNs/README.md

 L(\theta, w) = w_{PDE} L_{PDE} + w_{IC} L_{IC} + w_{BC} L_{BC},
 $$

-where the $w's$ are weights balancing the terms.
+where the $w$'s are weights balancing the terms.

 ---

 ## Handling Inverse Problems with Data

-In inverse problems, unknown parameters or functions within the PDE are inferred by fitting the network not only to the physics but also to observed data points $ \{ (x_d^i, t_d^i, u_d^i) \}$.
+In inverse problems, unknown parameters or functions within the PDE are inferred by fitting the network not only to the physics but also to observed data points $\{ (x_d^i, t_d^i, u_d^i) \}$.
 The data mismatch term is added to the loss:

 $$
 L_{data} = \frac{1}{N_d} \sum_{i=1}^{N_d} \left| \hat{u}(x_d^i, t_d^i; \theta) - u_d^i \right|^2.